Johnstone F.C.: History

-The club was formed in 1878 and initially played at Cartland Bank.
-After spending time in minor leagues, they joined the Scottish Football Alliance in 1894 after most of its membership had moved to the new Scottish League Division Two.
+After spending time in minor leagues, Johnstone joined the Scottish Football Alliance in 1894 after most of its membership had moved to the new Scottish League Division Two.
 In the same year the club moved to Newfield Park.
 During this time the club demonstrated its potential in the Scottish Cup by beating Greenock Abstainers 20–0 in a first round tie on 5 September 1891.
-In subsequent seasons they would play in the North Ayrshire League and, from 1898 until 1905, the Scottish Football Combination.
+In subsequent seasons they would play in the North Ayrshire Football League and, from 1898 until 1905, the Scottish Football Combination.
+It was also a regular entrant into the Renfrewshire Cup and the Renfrewshire Victoria Cup (the latter originally for smaller sides); it reached the final of the former in 1906–07, 1910–11, and 1924–25, but won the latter in 1899–1900, 1908–09, 1910–11, 1914–15, and 1919–20.
+In 1914–15, Johnstone and Morton reached the final of both tournaments, and instead of separate finals, a two-legged tie was used as the final for both.
+Johnstone won the first leg 3–0, and at half-time at Cappielow Park, the second leg was still goalless; however Morton scored four goals in a second-half burst - one a penalty - to take both titles.

-Johnstone then joined the Scottish Football Union and from this league, one of the strongest leagues outside the Scottish League at the time, the club were admitted to the Scottish Football League when Division Two was expanded for the 1912–13 season.
+Johnstone joined the Scottish Football Union in 1908 and from this league, one of the strongest leagues outside the Scottish League at the time, the club were admitted to the Scottish Football League when Division Two was expanded for the 1912–13 season.
 When the league was reduced to a single division in 1915, due to World War I, Johnstone played in the Western League.
 Johnstone returned to the Scottish League when the second division was reinstated in 1921.
 Johnstone were relegated to the new Third Division at the end of the 1924–25 season.
 When this division was disbanded at the end of the following season, Johnstone returned to the Football Alliance.
 They remained in this league until 1927 when they were wound up.